bryanjuq/1upHealth_CodeChallenge/README.md

 This is a very basic Node application that makes use of the 1upHealth API to display a patient's information via the browser.
-The application makes use of React to render the data elements and Node to stablish a session with 1upHealth API to ultimately serve the requested patient data.
+The application makes use of React to render the data elements and Node to establish a session with 1upHealth API to ultimately serve the requested patient data.

 **Pre-Configuration:**

-This app assumes the user has already created a 1upHealth user-account create to get an access token using the Client ID and Client Secret (See https://1up.health/dev/doc/user-management).
+This app assumes the user has already created a 1upHealth user-account to get an access_token using the Client ID and Client Secret (See https://1up.health/dev/doc/user-management).

-Note: Ensure to register a new application with the port to be used for the Node server (i.e 1uphealth_react_server), which is 3200 by default.
+Note: Ensure to register a new application with for the Node server (i.e 1uphealth_react_server), which is served on localhost:3200 by default.

-  Once you obtain a client id and a client secret, add these to the following config files (and the desired system Id):
+  Once you obtain a client id and a client secret, add these to the following config files:

      1uphealth_react_server/config/config.development.json
      1uphealth_react_client/src/config/config.development.json